eobrain/funcgo/README.md

 Funcgo is a compiler that converts Functional Go into Clojure, to run on the JVM or as JavaScript.

-## Status

-The compiler and language is still in alpha.
-You are welcome to try it, and any feedback would be more than welcome, but be aware that the language is not yet stable and it is likely there will be non-backward-compatible changes before the 1.0 release.

 ## Try It Out

-Without installing anything you can try the [online tour][fgotour] where you can type Functional Go and see how it converts to Clojure and evaluates.
+Without installing anything you can try the [online tour][fgotour] where you can type Funcgo and see how it converts to Clojure and evaluates.

-(By the way the online tour is itself an example web application that [uses Functional Go][fgosite] for both it server side (JVM) and its client side (JS).
+(By the way the online tour is itself an example web application that [uses Funcgo][fgosite] for both it server side (JVM) and its client side (JS).

 ## Quick Start